-The new restaurant for Merrill Lynch’s building for the Bank of America was designed as a subterranean space to create an interesting and comfortable hub.
+The new restaurant for a leading international banking group was designed as a subterranean space to create an interesting and comfortable hub.
 The wooden versions of the Blade product would delineate ‘pathways’ throughout the restaurant and form ‘hub’ areas in triangular areas.
 Good quality lighting would be key.

 Perkins + Will used wood extensively in the space to create a warm ambience and approached Spectral to gauge our response to extending this theme to the lighting.
 The key would be to collaborate with a timber company who could factor all of the issues associated with designing a light fitting with the fire, heat and finish requirements.
 We chose James Latham’s as their considerable knowledge of architectural timber schemes was deemed invaluable.
 Working closely with the technical panels division of Latham’s, they were intrigued and a little apprehensive as this was the first project of its type that they had worked on.
 The triangulated and tapering areas required over 200 bespoke lengths to form these spaces.